epfl-ada/ada-2021-project-warriors/README.md

-## Timeline & Team Organization
+## Timeline
 * 19 novembre : Understand the different NLP techniques and choose a similarity metric based on that.
 * 26 novembre : Apply the NLP and the clustering.
-* 3 decembre : Through time, how the distance between these cluster evolve ?
+* 3 decembre : Distance evolution through time between these cluster.
 * 10 decembre  : Educational degree.
 * 17 decembre : Conclusion.

-## Contributions
+## Team Organization

-- Aya Rahmoun
+We do most of the work as a team but we still managed to separate some tasks.

-- Abdeslam Guessous
+- Aya Rahmoun : Understanding of the NLP techniques.
-- Louay Najar
+- Abdeslam Guessous : Compare the different Machine Learning algorithms we could use.
-- Mortadha Abderrahim
+- Louay Najar : Classification of our data.

-## Questions for TAs
+- Mortadha Abderrahim : Analyze the results.